royerlab/inTRACKtive/README.md

 If you want to visualize your own data with `inTRACKtive`, you need to do two things:

-### i) Convert the cell tracking data into our zarr format
+### i) Convert the cell tracking data into our Zarr format

-In order to view your own cell tracking data with `inTRACKtive`, you need to convert your data into our zarr format.
+In order to view your own cell tracking data with `inTRACKtive`, you need to convert your data into our Zarr format.
 Make sure your cell tracking data is saved as `tracks.csv` and has the following format (which is the standard [Ultrack](https://github.com/royerlab/ultrack) format):

 ```
 |   track_id |   t |   z |   y |   x |   parent_track_id |